STUDENT-DRIVEN ORAL HISTORY PROJECT

-Fresno, California…The Fresno City and County Historical Society is in search of up to 15 participants between the ages of 15 and 21 from the Sikh community to take part in a project funded by a grant awarded by the California Humanities, Humanities for All Oral History project.
+The Fresno City and County Historical Society collaborated with 15 participants from the Sikh community for a project that was funded by a grant awarded by California Humanities, Humanities for All Oral History project.

-The Society is member-supported and relies on philanthropic donations, sponsorships and grant funds to fulfill our important mission.
-We provide the community with educational opportunities through excellent events, important exhibitions and by making collections available for study and research.
+The Society is member-supported and relies on philanthropic donations, sponsorships, and grant funds to fulfill our important mission.
+They provide the community with educational opportunities through excellent events, important exhibitions, and by making collections available for study and research.
 The Fresno County Historical Society encourages and promotes the preservation and conservation of our community’s historic and cultural resources.
 An enhanced effort is being made to ensure current events are being captured and recorded for the benefit of future generations.